spiceai/docs/spiceaidocs/docs/components/embeddings/huggingface.md

 ```

 Supported models include:
- - All tagged as [text-embeddings-inference](https://huggingface.co/models?other=text-embeddings-inference) on Huggingface
+ - All models tagged as [text-embeddings-inference](https://huggingface.co/models?other=text-embeddings-inference) on Huggingface
- - Any Huggingface repository with sufficient files to be loaded as a [local embedding model](/components/embeddings/local.md).
+ - Any Huggingface repository with the correct files to be loaded as a [local embedding model](/components/embeddings/local.md).

 With the same semantics as [language models](/components/models/huggingface#access-tokens), `spice` can run private HuggingFace embedding models: